 Web filter issues

-The web filter is proxy-based, meaning web browsers request Deskman permission before accessing websites.
+The web filter is proxy-based, meaning web browsers will request Deskman for permission to access websites.

 Check the following: